Years of unanswered complaints will catch up to Ruscombe Gardens, residents predict

 It received a HUD Inspection Score of 97b during its last evaluation in 2019, albeit with the “b” designation meaning that one or more “non-life-threatening health and safety deficiencies” were observed.

-There were no open service requests listed for the property on the city CoDe map.
+There were no open service requests listed for the property on the city Code map.
 According to the Baltimore Department of Housing and Community Development, there have been three notices issued to Ruscombe Gardens since the beginning of 2019, all of which have since been abated.

 Unkept Promises

-Still, with a litany of issues plaguing their daily lives, many residents feel the company is not doing its job adequately.
+But with a litany of issues plaguing their daily lives, many residents feel the company is not doing its job adequately.

 Painting and repairs are done ahead of government inspections, but otherwise problems are left to fester, such as the chronic flooding in ground-floor apartments.
 One resident, William Peacock, said his unit has flooded four times in the past two years.